 Today, I wanted to bring to you something from a goalie's perspective.
 A few weeks back, I posted methods on budget for a hockey player.
 For vets and newbies.
 Save Money Playing Hockey.

 As usual, I share my blogs with the Reddit community.
 A quick way to submit to people you know who will be interested.
 And BOY!, were they interested.
 In fact, I got so much more to learn about saving money on sports and from the game I have played for over 20 years!
-Check out these comments and more here: Redditer Guide to Buying Hockey Equipment
+Check out these comments and more here: Redditor Guide to Buying Hockey Equipment.

 Immediately, one comment caught my attention.
 No offense to the dozens of other great comments but this one hit it home with goaltenders.